Article

 Innovation Minister François-Philippe Champagne announced the guidance to the Investment Canada Act will be updated to require consideration of Canada’s economic security in allowing foreign acquisitions of or mergers with Canadian companies.

-Along with initiating disputes before the World Trade Organization and using the CUSMA dispute resolution measures, Canada implemented its two-phase tariff response.
-A 25 per cent tariff was imposed on a subset of goods originating from the US on March 4 and is scheduled to extend to a further list of goods following a 21-day consultation period.
+Canada’s response includes a 25 per cent tariff imposed on a subset of goods originating from the U.S. on March 4 and an extension of that tariff to a further list of goods following a consultation period that is scheduled to end April 2.
 This tariff applies to both commercial and personal-use goods.

 The following is a non-exhaustive and high-level list of impacted goods: